 As weird as celebrities make crystals seem, us regular folks are finding lots of benefits in the shiny stones.

 Crystals have been around for thousands of years, used by the ancient Egyptians, Romans, and Aztecs to heal and protect.
 Crystals can be used in Chinese medicine to move chi (energy), in Hinduism and Buddhism to align the chakras, and are mentioned in the Bible more than 200 times.Power in Your Palm, or just pretty stones?
-Find out in The Moms' Guide to Crystals.
+Moms' Guide to Crystals.
 Click To Tweet

 While doctors dispute the healing properties of crystals, many agree that using crystal therapy helps to induce relaxation, aiding in stress management.